How are you planning to spend your annual bonus? Like with any cash windfall, we all want to use it wisely. But bonuses are tricky because of taxes.

 Before you add your bonus to your 401(k), check with your employer about how bonuses are handled.
 In some cases, your company may not allow you to make 401(k) contributions using your bonus.

 And don’t assume that a lump-sum deposit is best, especially if your employer matches your 401(k) contributions.
 A single large deposit might not get the same amount of matching dollars that a comparable amount would if you spread the deposits over time.
-Betterment’s resident CFP® Alex Benke notes that it depends on your employer’s matching structure.
+Betterment’s resident CFP® professional Alex Benke notes that it depends on your employer’s matching structure.
+Certain plans offer a “true-up” for matching contributions if you max out early in the year while many plans do not offer that feature.

 2. Take Advantage of Multiple Accounts